panodata/tikray/docs/examples.md

-# Loko Transformations Example Gallery
+# Tikray Transformations Example Gallery

-This page gives you a hands-on introduction into Loko Transformations on behalf of a few example snippets, recipes, and use cases, in order to get you accustomed to Loko's capabilities.
+This page gives you a hands-on introduction into Tikray Transformations on behalf of a few example snippets, recipes, and use cases, in order to get you accustomed to Tikray's capabilities.

 If you discover the need for another kind of transformation, or need assistance crafting transformation rules, please reach out to us on the [issue tracker].